Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and the Chicago White Sox take the field on Tuesday at Guaranteed Rate Field against Clarke Schmidt, who gets the start for the New York Yankees.
-First pitch will be at 8:10 PM ET.
+Luis Robert and the Chicago White Sox match up with Gleyber Torres and the New York Yankees on Wednesday at 8:10 PM ET at Guaranteed Rate Field.

-The White Sox are listed as +125 moneyline underdogs in this matchup with the Yankees (-150).
-A 9-run over/under is listed in this contest.
+The Yankees are -120 moneyline favorites for this matchup with the White Sox (+100).
+A 9-run over/under has been set for this game.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.